Why Choose Pre-Pharmacy? - Program Spotlight

-A path to a career in pharmacy begins with the two-year Pre-Pharmacy program, which is designed to prepare students to meet the competitive admission requirements of the College of Pharmacy.
+A path to a career in pharmacy begins with the three-year Pre-Pharmacy program, which is designed to prepare students to meet the competitive admission requirements of the College of Pharmacy.
 Upon admission to the College of Pharmacy, you will continue your studies for four years to complete the doctor of pharmacy degree.

 As a professional pharmacist, you will be the most accessible member of the health care team and the most knowledgeable about the effects of drugs on people.
 You will serve as an essential link between the patient and the prescribing physician, advising both about drug interactions, dosages and possible side effects.

 Your knowledge of drugs and drug functions will provide job opportunities as a community pharmacist, hospital pharmacist or industrial pharmacist.
 Other opportunities include pharmaceutical journalism, advertising, public health, research, law enforcement, pharmacy education and positions with pharmaceutical associations.
 Ferris graduates enjoy 100 percent job placement, and the financial awards can be abundant.